chadgeary/nifi/README.md

 - Playbooks are deployed to instances via SSM at instance launch time, though an administrator may reapply the SSM association at any time.

 # Scaling Notes
-Special actions take place during scaling to handle NiFi cluster management:
+Special actions take place during scaling to handle NiFi cluster management.
 ## Scale Up
+Every node spawned via Autoscale applies the nodes.yml playbook via SSM, which:
+- installs pre-requisting packages/libraries and the Apache NiFi software
-- At node EC2 instance creation, the nodes.yml playbook installs NiFi and touches a file in the EFS mount dir cluster/join/.
+- touches a file in EFS:/mnt/nifi/cluster/join/<node name>
-- Zookeepers watch EFS:/cluster/join/, if join file(s) are found, a Zookeeper will copy up-to-date NiFi configurations to EFS:/conf/, remove the join file(s), and touch invite file(s).
-- Nodes wait for the invite file(s), then copy the up-to-date EFS:/conf/ files to their local NiFi dir and start the NiFi service.
+- a Zookeeper monitoring the join directory copies the latest NiFi conf to EFS:/mnt/nifi/cluster/conf/
+- a Zookeeper touches files EFS:/mnt/nifi/cluster/invite/<node name>
+- copies the up-to-date NiFi configuration from EFS:/mnt/nifi/cluster/conf/ to /opt/nifi/conf/
+- starts the NiFi service, joining the cluster.

 ## Scale Down
+Every node terminated via Autoscale uses special actions to gracefully exit the cluster:
-- The Autoscaling Group has a Lifecycle Hook to an SNS topic.
+- Autoscale uses a Lifecycle Hook to notify an SNS topic of scale down.
-- The SNS topic has a subscription from a Lambda function.
+- SNS topic has a subscription: a Lambda function.
-- The Lambda function executes an SSM RunCommand with an SSM Document.
+- Lambda function spawns an SSM RunCommand.
-- The SSM Document executes the node shell script (see: `nodes/scale-down`) on the terminating instances.
+- SSM RunCommand executes a shell script: `nodes/scale-down` on the terminating instance(s).
-- `scale-down` perform several steps:
+- `scale-down` actions include:
-  - Retrieves the NodeId from the cluster.
+  - Retrieve instance's NodeId (node's ID within the NiFi cluster).
-  - Disconnects the NodeId from the cluster.
+  - Disconnects from the NiFi cluster.
-  - Offloads the NodeId from the cluster.
+  - Offloads in-flight work from the cluster.
-  - Touches a delete file in EFS:/cluster/leave/
+  - Touches a file in EFS:/cluster/leave/<node id>
+  - a Zookeeper touches files EFS:/mnt/nifi/cluster/leave/ deletes the NodeId.
+  - Completes the Autoscale Lifecycle Hook
-  - Notifies AWS Autoscaling the lifecycle action is complete (and the instance may be terminated)
+  - AWS terminates the instance.
-- Zookeepers watch EFS:/cluster/leave/, if leave file(s) are found, a Zookeeper will delete the matching NodeId from the cluster.